adi1998/BiomeRandomizer/README.md

 ![Run legnth](images/depth.png) ![run start](images/start.png)

-### [BETA] True randomizer
+### True randomizer
 Enable this to get a truly random biome order.
-The enemy health/damage scaling for this mode is not yet perfect but it's definitely playable :).<br>
+Highly recommended to keep the scaling option enabled with this mode.<br>
 Note: Starting depth is irrelevant with this option.

 ![True random](images/true_random.png)